tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

-4. In the right-hand menu, name it "Bookings Schema &lt;your-assigned-number>" (Description is optional)
+4. In the right-hand menu, name it "Orders Schema &lt;your-assigned-number>" (Description is optional)

       <!--
       ![Demo](./images/schemaname1.png)